50 Side Jobs to Help You Make an Extra $500 or More This Month

 Some Penny Hoarders have reported earning about $60 per dealership they visited as a mystery shopper.

 Get paid to be someone’s buddy!
 We're not kidding.

 You can register to become a friend at RentAFriend.com, where paying users can contact you to attend concerts, sporting events, family functions, VIP events and more.

 You can charge up to $50 an hour and set your own schedule.

 Friends working full time (five days a week) earn up to $2,000 a week, plus free dinners and access to those events I mentioned.

-What could you do as a “Friend” for 40 hours a week?
+What could you do as a friend for 40 hours a week?

 First of all, the site clarifies that it is “solely a platonic friendship website” -- beyond that, options are endless.

-If you have a special skill, like cooking or foreign language, you could teach them.
-Some people traveling or new to an area hire a Friend to show them the town.
+If you have a special skill, like cooking or speaking a foreign language, you could teach them.
+Some people traveling or new to an area hire a friend to show them the town.